thejtf/box/src/site/notes/Maturity Levels.md

 Signposts (![Maturity Level: signpost|14](https://hermitage.utsob.me/img/signpost.svg)) are notes that allows us to navigate easily (e.g. Collection of books or writings).

 > [!Tips]
-> Maturity Levels are subjective.
-The best way to undestand a person is to listen to that person directly.And the best way to understand Jopus(me) is to vist this website to observe what me wrote.
+> Maturity Levels is subjective.
+The best way to understand a person is to listen to that person directly.
+The best way to understand Jopus(me) is to vist this website to observe what I have written.